canvas-medical/documentation/collections/_documentation/medication-history.md

 ### Additional guidance

-- **Surescripts deduplication**: Currently, deduplication is not enabled, meaning duplicate entries from PBMs and pharmacies may appear.
+- **Surescripts de-duplication**: Currently, de-duplication is not enabled, meaning duplicate entries from PBMs and pharmacies may appear.
 - **Matching algorithm**: Patient demographics from pharmacies and PBMs are used for matching, which might not always be consistent across both sources.
 - **Reasons for errors**: There are some known reasons that Surescripts will return an error.
 These include:
 	- Patient has special characters in name